Fire of Manisa: Victims

 The total number of victims during the fire is not known.
 Turkish sources estimate that 3,500 died in the fires and 855 were shot.
-A comparison can be made with several nearby towns that were also burned by the retreating Greeks.
-There were estimated to be 3,000 victims in Alaşehir and 1,000 in Turgutlu.
 The number who were wounded is also unknown.
 Turkish sources state that three hundred girls were raped and abducted by the Greeks.
 Many rape victims were thought to have remained silent out of fear or shame.
 A number of Greek troops were captured and some of them were lynched by the Turkish women they had raped.
 Colonel Stylianos Gonatas states that many of the Muslim victims were kept inside the houses while being burned just as in Kasaba.
 For that reason, the downtown was still dangerous for the Greek soldiers.

 The Greek retreat was accompanied by looting and other people lost their possessions in the fires and lived for some time among the ruins of their homes or crowded together in the surviving buildings.